 Just like with any object that we own these places are a link to our past.
 It has memories and stories that remind us of our ancestors.

 All of these heirlooms and places of significance we can pass on to our children and our children’s children.

 I hope that you do your bit to preserve America’s heritage and also pass on a legacy to your descendants.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post giving you a guide as to what Historic Preservation Month is all about.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.

 If you have any questions or comments then please leave a comment below.
 I would love to hear from you.